laksa19/danger/README.md

 # danger

-dont open the .doc file on Windows
+don't open the .doc file on Windows